kvkt/ural-pdc/index.md

 Please use the [SIBIRCON Author Guidelines](https://sibircon.ieeesiberia.org/rules.php) to prepare your submission.

-The papers must be uploaded for review in a personal account on the [**SIBIRCON website**](https://sibircon.ieeesiberia.org), and also uploaded to the collection on the [IEEE PDF eXpress](www.pdf-express.org/plus/) (use the 48586XP for the Conference ID).
+The papers must be uploaded for review in a personal account on the [**SIBIRCON website**](https://sibircon.ieeesiberia.org) and also uploaded to the collection on the [IEEE PDF eXpress](http://www.pdf-express.org/plus/) (use the `48586XP` as the Conference ID).

 Each paper will be reviewed by at least three program committee members.
 We follow the post-proceedings publication model.
 Therefore, we will publish only those papers that are presented at the workshop.
-Final versions of accepted papers should include LaTeX sources.

 ## Language